 One reason it may be done specifically (rather than just the excuse of bumping off the side characters) is to bury the gays.
 It may seem that only one gay character died compared to the straight ones, but he was probably the only gay character and he was gone in the first 2 minutes.
 It counts, as a work-based prejudice kill.
 It stops the gay character meaning much, except as someone that is weak or obviously should be the first to die.

 There's also the possibility, like with most minority characters dying early, that the typically straight white male writers have no idea how to handle the character and kill them off so they don't have to make much of an attempt.

 Unsurprisingly, this trope can sometimes cause controversy due to Unfortunate Implications.

-Note that we're using 'gay' to refer to LGBT+ people of all colors.
+Note that we're using "gay" to refer to LGBT+ people of all orientations.